← Back

 Ingredient Weight in grams Baker's math Comment

-Milk 175 grams 17.50% Add slowly to see consistency of dough.
-Dough should be like playdough
+Room temperature milk 175 grams 17.50% Add slowly to see consistency of dough.
+Dough should be like playdough.
+Add more milk if needed.

 Stiff sourdough starter 200 grams 20.00%